 Themes Progress Development Points Owner / Resources Timeline Development of Primary Care Networks ICPs have been developed with PCNs at their heart and PCN representatives are fully involved in each of the three ICPS.
 An agreed Primary Care Strategy is in place.
 25 PCNS in place each with Clinical Directors.
 CCG Primary Care support to PCN Development to include link to ICP development to support PCN CDs to contribute at wider system level.
 PCNs currently working on the Delivery of Enhanced services specification.
-The CCG is refreshing the GP strategy post Covid-19, focusing on embedding the primary care operating model, continuing to support an expansion of the workforce, focussing in on cutting bureaucracy, refocusing QOF, and making more funding available.
+The CCG is refreshing the GP strategy post Covid-19, focusing on embedding the primary care operating model, continuing to support an expansion of the workforce, focusing in on cutting bureaucracy, refocusing QOF, and making more funding available.
 Deliver development plan with PCNs: this is currently being refreshed and relates to the leadership and development of PCNs.
-ICP Programme Lead / CCG Director of Primary Care March 2021 The prevention agenda and addressing health inequalities Our system Phase 3 recovery plan set out a clear commitment to tackling inequalities including population analysis of Covid-19 admissions.
+ICP Programme Lead / CCG Director of Primary Care March 2021 വ Tige prevention agenda and aggled and aggled and inequalities Our system Phase 3 recovery plan set out a clear commitment to tackling inequalities including population analysis of Covid-19 admissions.
 Development of a system prevention group and work programme.
 An inequalities strategic oversight group has been established in the STP, involving clinical and public health expertise to bring together the inequalities and prevention work streams.
 A health inequalities expert group.
 Inequalities identified as a key priority and work programme by the H&CS ICPs progressing delivery of 6 areas of priority, including a focus on reducing health inequalities and promoting the prevention agenda.
-A bid is under consideration by the regional Health Equality Partnership Programme. impact of inequalities and help take pressure off services by supporting people and communities.
+A bid is under consideration by the regional Health Equality Partnership Programme.
+A system inequalities and prevention programme of work focussing on actions that mitigate the impact of inequalities and help take pressure off services by supporting people and communities.
 Work to be undertaken to improve healthcare recording of demographic and inequalities data Work on understanding the use and impact of CCGs inequalities funding on health inequalities Work with LAs and Voluntary sector on community approaches to prevention Developing the social prescribing/interventions within PCNs.
 Developing risk stratification approaches to identify pathways where health inequalities are important.
+Development of inequalities metrics as part of the system outcomes framework Continue work with LA public health leads to ensure that the Phase 3 and FYDP prevention agenda is linked to the wider health inequalities and prevention agenda via the Health and Wellbeing Boards.
+Develop the system level strategic framework and system operating plan to include clear objectives around health inequalities.
+Development of system wide PHM infrastructure that can support ICP level needs analysis.
 ICP Programme Lead / CCG DoS March 2021 Workforce models Long-term workforce planning across the system has taken an 'open book approach' through development of the FYDP and Phase 3 recovery plan, with all providers engaged in the process and sharing their workforce projections across the system.
 Arrangements for mutual aid in place and effective during Covid-19 Review of integrated workforce models post Covid-19, with opportunities for new roles and ways of working to be embedded.
 People Board March 2021 Personalised care models System partners are working with local authorities to deliver personalised care.
 Continued development of the long-term conditions pathways and specific operational areas such as wheelchairs, continuing healthcare.
 Work with local authority to implement an integrated PHB offer.
 Joint Commissioning Board March 2021

-Domain 4:Track Record of Delivery
+Domain 4: Track Record of Delivery